jknowles/r_tutorial_ed/Tutorial1_Intro.md

 - R code is easily borrowed from and shared with others
 - R is incredibly flexible and can be adapted to specific local needs
 - R is under incredibly active development, improving greatly, and supported wildly by both professional and academic developers

+# Thoughts on Free
+- R is free in many senses
+  1. R can be run and used for any purpose, commercial or non-commercial, profit or not-for-profit
+  2. R's source code is freely available so you can study how it works and adapt it to your needs.
+  3. R is free to redistribute so you can share it with your ~~enemies~~  friends
+  4. R is free to modify and those modifications are free to redistribute and may be adopted by the rest of the community!

 # R Advantages Continued
 - R is platform agnostic--Linux, Mac, PC, server, desktop, etc.